Carp Baits

 Hemp is best used as a loose feed for carp although with patience a few of these particles can be threaded onto a hair or even glued to a polystyrene ball.
 I would highly recommend using this as a ground bait as it is one of the best carp attractors you can get hold of.
 Boil gently until the seeds split before use.

-Bread and Floating Baitscarp fishing baits
+Baits : Bread and Floating Baits

 [Click Image to Enlarge]